-Directives Manual Revision Date: 12-01-2018
+Directives Manual Revision Date: 10/01/2021

+- 3.3 Revolvers must be capable of firing double action and have a cylinder capable of holding at least five rounds.
 The barrel length will not be less than 2" and will not exceed 6".
-The following revolvers are approved for use:

-- .38 Special with .38 Cal.
+The following revolvers are approved for use: - .38 Special with .38 Cal.
 Ammunition - .357 Magnums with 38 Cal. or .357 Cal.
 Ammunition - 3.4 Semi-automatic pistols, if equipped with an external hammer, must be equipped with a de-cock lever which will allow the cocked hammer to be lowered without pulling the trigger.
 The first shot will be double action design and the caliber may not be less than .380 and no greater than .45. - 3.5 Retirees will complete Form 143 annually and submit electronically.
 Form 143 is located on the MDTA Police website, in the LEOSA section.
-The completed Form 143 must be electronically submitted to the Assistant Commander of the Training Unit annually no less than 30 days prior to the desired qualifying range date.
-Available range dates will be posted on the MDTA Police LEOSA web page.
+The completed form 143 must be electronically submitted to the Assistant Commander of the Training Unit annually no less than 30 days prior to the desired qualifying range date Available range dates will be posted on the MDTA Police LEOSA web page.
 Applicants shall electronically sign up no less than 30 days prior to the requested range date.
 Instructions can be found on the MDTA Police LEOSA web page.
 In the event of a severe weather event, the Range Master will provide an alternate qualifying range date.
 The Assistant Commander of the Training Unit will be responsible for requesting LEOSA Certification cards from the Security Unit.
-LEOSA cards will be provided to the LEOSA applicant upon successful qualification. - 3.5.1 The Training Unit will maintain a file containing LEOSA Applications and associated documents for five years beginning on the date of certification. - 3.6 Qualified retired MDTA Police officers and current MDTA employees that have retired from other law enforcement agencies that meet the MDTA Police's standards for annual firearms training and qualification will be issued a photographic LEOSA Certification card indicating that they have met the annual firearms training and qualification standards.
+LEOSA cards will be provided to the LEOSA applicant upon successful qualification. - 3.5.1 The Training Unit will maintain a file containing LEOSA Applications and associated documents for five years beginning on the date of certification. - 3.6 Qualified retired MDTA Police Officers and current MDTA employees that have retired from other law enforcement agencies that meet the MDTA Police standards for annual firearms training and qualification will be issued a photographic LEOSA Certification Card indicating that they have met the annual firearms training and qualification standards.
 The card will include the name of the qualified retired officer, expiration date, firearm type(s), and advice that the card must be carried while carrying a concealed firearm.
 The LEOSA Certification Card is a stand-alone card separate from any other agency issued identification card(s). - 3.6.1 Qualification is valid for one year.
 Retirees are responsible for scheduling their annual qualification date.
 The Training Unit does not send out renewal reminders.